 I know this constant barrage of words can be exhausting, but isn’t it wonderful that your child wants to talk with you?
 I speak from personal experience when I tell you it won’t last.
 In about 10 years time there will come a stage when the most you will hear from your child are monosyllabic grunts.
 Make the most of these precious moments of connection and conversation.

 As a consequence EVERY-SINGLE-ACTIVITY is going to take more time than it once did.
-So for example your child will probably want to put their own clothes on, but it will take them a lot longer to get everything on and fastened.
+For example your child will probably want to put their own clothes on, but it will take them a lot longer to get everything on and fastened.

 Try to remember that this growing independence is a good thing.
 Children need lots of encouragement and practice to develop skills.
 This stage won’t last forever, but simplifying and adjusting your schedule to accommodate your child’s growing independence will keep you from getting completely frazzled.

 Try not to take this behavior personally.
-Your child is not being intentionally defiant.
 Three is a time of growing independence and testing boundaries.
 Your child hasn’t had enough life experience to fully grasp the concepts of empathy, respect, or self-control, but they are learning.
 You can help by staying calm and consistently setting respectful limits

 Aha!
 Parenting has a really helpful post about setting limits.
 I particularly like the section that talks about dealing with your child’s angry or upset response to the dreaded word, “no.”

-4. Threy are drama queens Three year olds can be incredibly dramatic.
-One minute they are happy and sunny and the next minute they are throwing the mother of all tantrums, because their red sweater is in the laundry.
+Three year olds can be incredibly dramatic.
+One minute they are happy and the next minute they are throwing the mother of all tantrums, because their red sweater is in the laundry.
 I have read a number of hilarious posts about the things that cause meltdowns in preschool children.
-Here are a few of my favorites.
+Here are a few of my favourites.